sendbird/sendbird-calls-ios/README.md

 ### Step 2: Authenticate a user and register a push token

 In order to make and receive calls, authenticate the user with SendBird server with the `SendBirdCall.authenticate(with:)` method and **register a VoIP push token** to Sendbird.
-Register a VoIP push token by either providing it as an argument to a parameter in the `authenticate()` method during authentication, or by using the `SendBirdCall.registerVoIPPush(token:)` method after authentication has completed.
+Register a VoIP push token by using the `SendBirdCall.registerVoIPPush(token:)` method after authentication has completed.
 VoIP Push Notification will also enable receiving calls even when the app is in the background or terminated state.
 A valid APNS certificate also needs to be registered on the [Sendbird Dashboard](https://dashboard.sendbird.com/auth/signin): **Application** > **Settings** > **Notifications** > **Add certificate**.
 For more details on registering push tokens, refer to [Calls SDK for iOS doc](https://sendbird.com/docs/calls/v1/ios/guides/remote-notifications#2-remote-push-token-registration).

 ```swift
 // Authenticate